 - The Road Map

-They found their content gaps by not just creating one single buyer’s journey, but every potential buyer’s journey to get a full view of their content landscape.
+They found their content gaps by not just creating one single customer journey map, but every potential customer journey to get a full view of their content landscape.

-But not every buyer’s journey would be the same with every persona.
-Here is a single customer’s buyer’s journey AmFam mapped to a “first-time homeowner” persona buying home insurance.
+But not every customer journey would be the same with every persona.
+Here is a single customer journey AmFam mapped to a “first-time homeowner” persona buying home insurance.

 This is a good example that shows how a buyer’s journey does not need to be linear.
 In this example, the customer is pre-shopping.
 In two visits, they’re in consideration.
 They go to intent, and come back to consideration.